Epidemiology & Public Health

 General Pediatrics, Drug Safety, Global Health, Epidemiology, Bioethics, Vaccinology

 Dr. El-Kamary has published over 75 peer reviewed journal articles and six book chapters.

 Dr. El-Kamary’s research interests are focused on studying the epidemiology and immunology of viral hepatitis infections, particularly in pregnant women and their children.
 After the introduction of universal hepatitis B vaccination in Egypt, Dr. El-Kamary demosntrated that hepatitis C viral infections (HCV) became the predominant blood borne virus; and that dental care in children was a major risk factor for continued HCV transmission.
 He also studied the morbidity of acute and chronic hepatitis and conducted clinical trials in Egypt to test allopathic and alternative therapies to alleviate symptoms and treat acute hepatitis infections.
 In addition to his work on HCV in Egypt, his global health work includes collaborations with several investigators on campus in studies of HIV, poliomyelitis and tuberculosis (TB) in Nigeria.

 As a clinician and vaccinologist, he worked with colleagues at the Center for Vaccine Development on several vaccine trials including a safer small pox vaccine, a norovirus vaccine, and an oral anti-diarrheal vaccine derived from enterotoxigenic Escherichia coli.

-Dr. El-Kamary is a general pediatrician who sees patients three days a week.
+Dr. El-Kamary is a general pediatrician who sees patients once every two weeks.

 - 2012 Recipient: Faculty Mentor Award, Epidemiology and Human Genetics Program, University of Maryland School of Medicine, Baltimore, Maryland